 There is a dress code to enter.
 Everyone must wear pants (must be well below the knee past the calf if wearing capris).
 Also, the shoulders must be fully covered.
 If you are not dressed properly, you can borrow clothes for your visit from the visitor’s office, to borrow a shirt, there is no charge, but a pants rental is 30 baht, or purchase 100 baht outside the temple.

-The fee to visit the Grand Palace: is 600 Baht – Open Hours: 8:30 a.m.-3:30 p.m.
 The earlier you go, the better not only to beat the crowds but the heat.

-After the Grand Palace, your jet lag, the heat, and the crowds might be getting to you.
+After the Grand Palace, your jet lag, the heat, and the crowds might get to you.
 It’s best to find a Tuk Tuk and get some lunch or a happy hour drink, depending on how early of a start you have.
 Head up to the Khao San Road area of town.

 Cost: A reasonable fare for this ride is about 80 baht and should never be more than 100 baht.